inoxlang/inox/docs/language-reference.md

 | **inclusions**      | new property or element                          | **value** OR **fn(prev_value) new_user**     |
 | **initializations** | initialization of a previously optional property | **value** OR **fn(prev_value) new_user**     |

-ℹ️ In application logic properties can be added to database objects even if they are not defined in the schema.\
+ℹ️ In application logic, properties can be added to database objects even if they are not defined in the schema.\
 During a migration previous values are passed to the handlers.